Tested in accordance with the new BRC Packaging Standard, and keeping the AA Grade

 BRC Packaging and ISO 9001

 “The ISO 9001, as well as the BRC Packaging standard are risk-based standards.
-With its certification, AFP focuses on the potential risks.
+With its certification, Trioworld focuses on the potential risks.
 In actual practice this means that insight is acquired into the risks associated with all processes by applying the Hazard and Risk Analysis (HARA) methodology.
 Where possible, risks are eliminated.
 When this is not possible, the risks are reduced to an acceptable level, and the necessary mitigation measures are established and implemented within the organisation.”

 But that’s not all: “In addition to the risk management and product safety requirements, there are other requirements as well, such as quality management, personal hygiene, internal facilities, training, waste reduction, food defence and food fraud.”